tanerius/Unreal-cpp-boilerplate/README.md

 ASEquippableActor* NewItem = GetWorld()->SpawnActor<ASEquippableActor>(NewItemClass, SpawnTM, SpawnParams);
 ```

-There are many ways to get access to Actors, usually you would have a pointer/reference to the specific Actor you are interested in.
+There are many ways to get access to Actors, usually, you would have a pointer/reference to the specific Actor you are interested in.
 In the sample above, we can keep the pointer to the equippable actor via the NewItem variable and start manipulating the Actor instance through that.

-One especially useful function you may use when prototyping or getting to grips with the engine is UGameplayStatics::GetAllActorsOfClass(…) this lets you grab an array of all actors of the class you pass in (including the derived classes, if you were to pass in Actor as the class you basically get ALL things in the level… probably not what you are looking for) The function is often feared and avoided as it’s not a very efficient way of interacting with your environment, but sometimes it’s the only tool you got.
+One especially useful function you may use when prototyping or getting to grips with the engine is UGameplayStatics::GetAllActorsOfClass(…) this lets you grab an array of all actors of the class you pass in (including the derived classes, if you were to pass in Actor as the class you get ALL things in the level… probably not what you are looking for) The function is often feared and avoided as it’s not a very efficient way of interacting with your environment, but sometimes it’s the only tool you got.

-Actors don’t actually own a translation,rotation or scale.
+Actors don’t actually own a translation, rotation or scale.
 This is all set and retrieved via the RootComponent, eg. the top-level component in the hierarchy of SceneComponents (see below for more on SceneComponents) the very commonly used functions like MyActor->GetActorLocation() actually go into the RootComponent and returns its world location.

 Here are some additional useful functions you will use within the context of an Actor:

 * **BeginPlay** // The ‘first’ function to be called once the Actor has spawned and is completely initialized.
-This is a good place to setup basic logic, a timer, or change some properties now that its fully initialized and can query its surroundings.
+This is a good place to setup basic logic, a timer, or change some properties now that it's fully initialized and can query its surroundings.
-* **Tick** // Called every frame, for most Actors this will eventually be turned off for performance reason, but its enabled by default.
+* **Tick** // Called every frame, for most Actors this will eventually be turned off for performance reasons, but it's enabled by default.
 Great for setting up dynamic logic quickly and checking stuff in a per-frame basis.
-Eventually you will find yourself moving more code to event-based logic or running timers to performance logic on lower frequencies.
+Eventually, you will find yourself moving more code to event-based logic or running timers to performance logic on lower frequencies.
 * **EndPlay** // Called when the Actor is being removed from the world including a ‘EEndPlayReason’ which specifies why it was called.
 * **GetComponentByClass** // Find a single component instance of specific class, very useful when you don’t have the exact type of the Actor but know it must contain a certain component type.
 There is also GetComponentsByClass to return all instances of the class, not just the first one found.
 * **GetActorLocation** // And all its variations, `*Rotation`, `*Scale` including SetActorLocation etc.